api3dao/vitepress-docs/docs/reference/airnode/next/migration.md

   post-processing.
 More details can be found in the [OIS reference](/reference/ois/latest/processing.md#v2).
 - OEV gateway AWS lambda memory has been increased from 256 MB to 2048 MB
-- Airnode protocol contracts have been deployed on LightLink and LightLink Goerli Testnet chains.
+- Airnode protocol contracts have been deployed on LightLink, LightLink Goerli Testnet, and Blast Sepolia Testnet chains.
 You can find the addresses on the [Contracts page](/reference/airnode/next/index.md).